Kanaderu/Cloud-Native-IoT/docs/notes/containers/docker-guide.rst

     Docker Architecture

 .. note::
-    Podman is daemon-less by design which does not rely upon a daemon.
+    Podman is daemon-less by design which does not rely upon a server/client model as does with docker.
 The daemon-less nature of podman is due to the ability to run containers at the root level (as opposed to docker which runs the daemon as root) which possess a security risk to allow containers to operate as root.
-Podman does, however, allow communication over a socket
+Podman does, however, allow communication over a socket for compatability with docker.

 Running a Container
 ===================